-Years ago there was a story in a Stephen King collection called “Full Dress”, which was about a formal tailcoat that turns its wearer into an insane monster.
-Eventually it gets worn by a struggling young conductor, and the usual King bloodletting evolves (“It’s not you, it’s the coat!!!” shrieks the pretty soprano, right before Tillotson plunges his baton into her neck).
+Some while ago there was a story in an erotic horror collection called “Full Dress” which was about a formal tailcoat that turns its wearer into an insane monster.
+Eventually it gets worn by a struggling young conductor, and the usual King-type bloodletting evolves (“It’s not you, it’s the coat!!!” shrieks the pretty soprano, right before said conductor plunges his baton into her neck).

 For some reason that came into to my mind.
 But just so you don’t go on thinking this is some kind of fanblog (really, I’m not a fan*, just crazy in love with the bloke) I thought I’d spend a posting to tell you all how I got my first gig in pictures.

 Immaculate white full dress shirt with detachable wing collar, white dickey, white bow tie, white waistcoat, studs, cufflinks, suspenders, striped trousers, and a spare tailcoat in the dressing room—my bonny lad is set

 This happened in San Francisco—in the 70s a paradise for the sexually adventurous—and coming after the time I worked as classic film director Rouben Mamoulian’s amanuensis, which was after the time I posed nude for a blind sculptor in St-Paul-de-Vence, which was after the time I danced topless in a mob-run bar in Red Hook, which was after the time I was the night solfeggist at ASCAP…